 For example, my new departure date is February 1 + 30 days = March 3.

 FYI – you don’t need to book a trip out of the country beforehand.
 They didn’t ask to see any proof of departure.
-In fact, I was waiting to get my visa extended before I book my flight out.
+In fact, I was waiting to extend my visa before I book my flight out.

 That’s it!
 Easy peasy, right?

-Again, it was my first time doing a visa extension, so I’m sure there are other tips, tricks and hacks that I’m unaware of.
+Again, it was my first time doing a Thai tourist visa extension in Chiang Mai, so I’m sure there are other tips, tricks and hacks that I’m unaware of.
 If you know of any, please share 🙂